adelaneh/py_manual_vn/README.md

   ```>>> vals = manvn.read_from_file('PATH-TO-TEXT-FILE')```

   where the file at ```PATH-TO-TEXT-FILE``` contains the values to be normalized, one data value per line.
+You can download one of our sample datasets from https://github.com/adelaneh/py_manual_vn/tree/master/py_manual_vn/data.

 3. Now run the command: